 You can also gain hands-on experience in teaching English online through a practicum.
 For instance, Bridge offers a 60-Hour Teaching English Online Practicum that you can combine with a TEFL/TESOL certification course (if you haven’t taken one yet).

 In this practicum, you’ll teach real learners online as well as get guidance and feedback from a course tutor.
-Additionally, you’ll craft a portfolio containing recordings of your teaching sessions, which you can showcase to your potential employers when you start applying to online jobs.
+Additionally, you’ll craft a portfolio containing recordings of your teaching sessions, which you can showcase to your potential employers when you start applying for online jobs.

 Don’t let your lack of teaching experience become a setback to kick-starting your online ESL teaching career.
 As long as you’re as qualified as you can be and you show that you’ve got skills that translate to the virtual classroom, you’ll find an opportunity to teach English online without experience.